DavidDarlington/InstagramScraper/README.md

 *By default, downloaded media will be placed in `<current working directory>/<username>`.*

+Providing username and password is optional, if not supplied the scraper runs as a guest.
+*Note: In this case all private user's media will be unavailable.
+All user's stories and high resolution profile pictures will also be unavailable.*

 To scrape a hashtag for media:
 ```bash
 $ instagram-scraper <hashtag without #> --tag